 Systems that displace natural gas: $20.19 per estimated therm displaced

 Systems that displace electricity or propane: $0.42 per estimated kWh displaced *** Note, funding has been exhausted in this category for SCE and PG&E

 Solar Pool heating: $5.00 per estimated therm displaced

 Sonoma County Energy Independence Program (SCEIP)

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or cash back after a purchase, are normally applied before any solar tax credits are calculated.
-Solar rebates might be provided by your local utility company, by your state or by your county.
+- Rebates: Rebates, or partial refunds after a purchase, are usually given before any solar tax credits are calculated.
+Solar rebates might be given by your local utility company, by your state or by your county.

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of the cost of your solar system.

 State & Local Solar Incentives